The George The Animal Steele Fan Page!

 Another Update

-George "The Animal" Steele is one of the major figures involved in the establishment of the Pro Wrestling Hall of Fame.
-More information can be found here.
+George "The Animal" Steele was one of the major figures involved in the establishment of the Pro Wrestling Hall of Fame.

-On page 73 of the August 6, 2001, issue of Sports Illustrated, there is an article about then-St.Louis Cardinals pitcher Steve Kline, who last played for the San Francisco Giants and later signed a Minor League deal with the Philadelphia Phillies on April 10 2008, only to be released on June 11.
+On page 73 of the August 6, 2001, issue of Sports Illustrated, there is an article about then-St.Louis Cardinals pitcher Steve Kline.
 In the article, titled "Animal on the Mound," Kline explains that his athletic inspiration was George "The Animal" Steele.
 Kline discusses Steele's heel days, saying "I want to be the guy that fans throw drinks and popcorn at...To be booed and hated, that's the ultimate."
-Cardinals manager and longtime baseball great Tony La Russa described Kline as being focused more on "competition" than on "stats and money and attention."
+The Cardinals' then-manager and longtime baseball great Tony La Russa described Kline as being focused more on "competition" than on "stats and money and attention."

-Steele made one appearance for the Insane Clown Posse's Juggalo Championship Wrestling promotion at a show in Cleveland, OH.
-The Insane Clown Posse wrote and performed the Oddities' theme song, "Oddities," which can be found on the CD WWF The Music Volume 3.
-He can be seen in the music video for Twiztid's "I Don't Care", from their album Cryptic Collection 2, on JCW Vol. 2.
-I asked Steele about it in the forum on his website and he basically disassociated himself from it.
-Steele also appears in the ICP music video "Real Underground Baby" from their album The Wraith: Hell's Pit, which is an easter egg on the Psychopathic: The Videos DVD.
+Steele made one appearance for Detroit's own the Insane Clown Posse's Juggalo Championship Wrestling promotion at a show in Cleveland, OH.
+ICP wrote and performed the Oddities' theme song, "Oddities", which can be found on the CD WWF The Music Volume 3.
+He can be seen in the JCW music video on the JCW Volume 2 DVD, which is set to the song "I Don't Care" from Twiztid's album Cryptic Collection 2 (and which also appeared on ICP's Featuring Freshness).
+I asked Steele about it in the forum on his website and he basically disassociated himself from it, though he called ICP "good old Detroit boys" who were "better at making music than at making wrestling."
+The same footage appears in the ICP music video "Real Underground Baby", from their album The Wraith: Hell's Pit, which is an Easter egg on the Psychopathic: The Videos DVD.

-Some time back, Wrestlecrap.com inducted the WWF's Wrestlemania VCR Game from the mid-1980s.
-Among the images were one of Steele fighting Rick Gantner.
+Some time back, Wrestlecrap.com inducted WWE's WrestleMania VCR Game from the mid-1980s.
+Among the images were one of Steele fighting Rick Gantner (real name Frank Vizi).
 Gantner was enhancement talent at the time.
-He later became known as Killer of The Texas Hangmen in the AWA, with Mike "Psycho" Moran, who later became Mean Mike of Disorderly Conduct in WCW with Gantner's replacement, Tough Tom (Tom Beninghaus, who took the Killer role as well.)
-Since then, Gantner has found success in Tennesse and the Midwest as Bull Pain.
+He later became known as Killer of the Texas Hangmen in the AWA, with Mike "Psycho" Moran, who later became Mean Mike of Disorderly Conduct in WCW with Gantner's replacement, Tough Tom (Tom Beninghaus, who took the Killer role as well.)
+Vizi would later find success in Tennessee and the Midwest as Bull Pain.

 George "The Animal" Steele was included in WWE's special magazine The Greatest, about their picks for the 50 Greatest WWE Superstars off all time.
 The feature says that Steele's name inspires "terror, on one hand, and sympathy on the other."

-Steele is among the PWHF's Class of 2005, along with legendary AWA [Indiana/Ohio] World Women's Champion and World Women's Tag Team Champion Penny Banner, former 1-time AWA World Heavyweight Champion and 3-time WWA (Los Angeles) World Heavyweight Champion Dick "The Destroyer"/"Dr. X" Beyer, Houston promoter Paul Boesch, two-time NWA World Heavyweight Champion Jack Brisco, Orville Brown, the five-time AWA World Tag Team Champions and 6-time WWA (Indianapolis) World Tag Team Champions the Crusher and Dick the Bruiser, midget wrestler Fuzzy Cupid, NWA World Heavyweight Champion Dory Funk Jr. and MWA (Ohio) World Heavyweight Champion John Pesek.
+Steele was among the PWHF's Class of 2005.
+The other inductees were legendary AWA [Indiana/Ohio] World Women's Champion and World Women's Tag Team Champion Penny Banner, former 1-time AWA World Heavyweight Champion and 3-time WWA (Los Angeles) World Heavyweight Champion Dick "The Destroyer"/"Dr. X" Beyer (another teacher-turned-wrestler), Houston promoter Paul Boesch, two-time NWA World Heavyweight Champion Jack Brisco, the original NWA World Heavyweight Champion Orville Brown, the five-time AWA World Tag Team Champions and 6-time WWA (Indianapolis) World Tag Team Champions the Crusher and Dick the Bruiser, little person wrestler Fuzzy Cupid, NWA World Heavyweight Champion Dory Funk Jr. and MWA (Ohio) World Heavyweight Champion John Pesek.

-On the April 27, 2007 episode of WWE Friday Night Smackdown, during the Kane/Boogeyman vs. William Regal/Dave Taylor opening tag team match, commentator John "Bradshaw" Layfield said, "The Boogeyman makes George 'The Animal' Steele look normal."
+The April 27, 2007 episode of WWE Friday Night SmackDown! opened with a tag team match pitting Kane and the Boogeyman against William Regal and Dave Taylor.
+During the match, commentator John "Bradshaw" Layfield said, "The Boogeyman makes George 'The Animal' Steele look normal."

-Steele refused to sign a WWE Legends contract because he objects to the current product.
+Steele refused to sign a WWE Legends contract because he objected to the current product.

 SURPRISE NEWS!